Published By Credit Suite at July 30th, 2015

 The DUNS number is a way to identify a business.
 It is a number with a random assignment.

 Unlike national Employment Identification Number (EIN), a DUNS number may be on issue to any business worldwide.

 Certain U.S. government agencies require that a vendor have a DUNS number as well as a U.S. Employer Identification Number (EIN).

-The Office of Management and Budget, a United States federal agency, announced in the June 27, 2003 issue of the Federal Register (68 FR 38402).
+The Office of Management and Budget, a United States federal agency, made an announcement.
+So this was in the June 27, 2003 issue of the Federal Register (68 FR 38402).

-A DUNS number is sometimes formatted with embedded dashes to promote readability, such as 15-048-3782.
-Modern usage typically omits dashes, and shows the number in the form 150483782.
+A DUNS number sometimes gets formatting with embedded dashes.
+So this is to promote readability.
+This is strings such as 15-048-3782.
+Modern usage typically omits dashes.
+So it shows the number in the form 150483782.